Phemix/LinuxForensics/README.md

 This script will call all other needed scripts and perfrom some pre-processing and post-processing steps, the initial collection folder is the /tmp directory

 The collection tool collects its output in two folders using a naming convention - *'Linux-IR-date-hostname'* and *'Linux-IR-Enumeration-FileExports-hostname-date'*.
 These two      folders will be compressed at the time of collection.
-Navigate into the folders to attempt to fins what artifacts you are looking for
+Navigate into the folders to attempt to find what artifacts you are looking for

+### Output Folder Structure
+The output in the script is collected in Folders that can some text files